 Are male or female Australian school students aged 12-17 years more likely to drink alcohol?

-Among Australian school students aged 12-17 years, boys and girls are equally likely to have drunk alcohol in the past year, past month and past week.
+Among Australian school students aged 12-17 years, girls and boys are similarly likely to have drunk alcohol in their lifetime, the past year, past month and past week.

-Please note: Percentages do not tally to 100% as drinking categories (past week, past month, & past year) overlap.
+Please note: This FAQ uses data from the Australian Secondary Students’ Alcohol and Drug Survey, in which differences were considered significant at p<.01.
+Percentages do not tally to 100% as drinking categories (past week, past month, & past year) overlap.